Margaryta-Maletz/rsschool-cv/cv.md

 # CV.
+This article is not relevant now.
+Please, see link https://margaryta-maletz.github.io/rsschool-cv/.

 1. My name is ***Marharyta*** Malets.
 2. My phone number is __+375 (29) 352-26-92__.
 My email is <rita_maletz@mail.ru>.
    <hr>